brewinapps/ios-maven-plugin/README.md

 12. ios.ipaVersion           (The version number for the IPA, different to the maven project version.)
 13. ios.assetsDirectory      (The name of the assets folder.
 The assets folder in your project has to be "assets".)
 14. ios.projectName          (The name of the project.)
+15. ios.provisioningProfileUUID (The UUID of the provisioning profile to be used.
+If not set the default provisioning profile we be used instead.)

 ### ios:deploy
 Deploys the IPA package as well as the generated dSYM.zip to HockeyApp